 Temporary Arrangements for Wheelchair Users

-The Inner Temple is currently undertaking a major building project and the Library has moved to a temporary location on the fifth floor of an office building at 10 Fetter Lane until summer 2021.
+The Inner Temple is currently undertaking a major building project and the Library has moved to a temporary location on the fifth floor of an office building at 10 Fetter Lane.
 As the lifts in the building are not fireproof and there would be difficulty in negotiating an evac chair down five flights of stairs we are implementing the following policy for members who are wheelchair users as a temporary measure.

 - In the event of a fire, library staff are unfortunately not able to assist with evac chairs